citusdata/citus_docs/admin_guide/upgrading_citus.rst

 Step 2.
 Apply Update in DB
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-After installing the new package, run the extension upgrade script:
+After installing the new package and restarting the database, run the extension upgrade script.

 .. code-block:: bash

+  # you must restart PostgreSQL before running this
   psql -c 'ALTER EXTENSION citus UPDATE;'

+  # you should see the newer Citus version in the list
   psql -c '\dx'

-  # you should see the newer Citus version in the list
+During a major version upgrade Citus will refuse to run distributed queries until ALTER EXTENSION is executed.

 Step 3. (upgrade from 5.x only) Add Co-Location Metadata
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~